|Dates / Deadlines:|

 This course is part of the cluster “Legacies of Apartheid in South Africa” offered in summer 2017 in Cape Town and Makuleke.
 There will be joint assignments with Political Science 494/Sociology 494: Education, Politics, and Citizenship in South Africa offered by Drs.
 Lisa Nunn and Mike Williams.
 The instructors envision a cluster in which selected course topics overlap, guest lectures are given to the students of the cluster, and students work on a joint project.
 Joint assignments will focus on the historical development of energy generation facilities as well as the ongoing discussion on nuclear energy and fairness of access to utilities.
 Both courses will visit Makuleke and the trip will include a short safari.

 - To learn more about the Makuleke community, please visit: http://sharingtolearn.org/about/

 - To learn more about two alumns of the program currently interning for Equal Education, please click here

 - To access the Makuleke Facebook Group, please click here

-Dr. Williams and Dr. Gump will read your essay and determine whether you will be 1/10 students who will be going to the village of Makuleke.
+Dr. Williams will read your essay and determine whether you will be a student who will be going on this program.

-Cost for the program is $4800 and includes 3 units of USD tuition, accommodations, international health insurance, and company/site visits around the city.
-For an additional $300, you can apply to go on a safari or to participate in a service-oriented immersion experience at the village of Makuleke.
+Cost for the program is $5,250 and includes 3 units of USD tuition, accommodations, international health insurance, and site visits around the city.
 Not included in the program price are a few meals, flight tickets, and spending money while abroad.
-More detailed cost information can be found by clicking on the "PROGRAM COST - SUMMER" link above.
+More detailed cost information can be found by clicking on the "PROGRAM COST" link above.